-- Complete 6 credits in music history at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
-(10 to 12 credits) - d.
-Complete 5 to 7 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 853A, MUS 853B, MUS 853C, MUS 853D, MUS 853E, or MUS 896. - Present a performance on each of the student's three required secondary instruments.
-Each of the three performances must be acceptable to a committee of faculty in the area of woodwind instruments. - f.
-Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must be selected from band, jazz band, and orchestra - g.
-Perform a recital on the student's primary instrument under the guidance of the student's applied music instructor and approved by a committee from the woodwind area in a pre-recital hearing.
-A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree recording. - h.
+- Complete both of the following courses (17 credits): MUS 848 Secondary or Specialist Emphasis: Woodwind 3 MUS 896 Master's Recital Performance Each of the 3 credits of MUS 848 is associated with instruction in one of the student's three required secondary instruments.
+The 14 credits of MUS 896 must include at least 6 credits of instruction in the major instrument (1 to 2 credits for each of four semesters), 4 credits of major ensemble (1 credit for each of four semesters), and 4 credits of instruction in chamber music (1 credit for each of four semesters). - Complete 6 credits in musicology at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
+(10 to 12 credits) - Complete 1 to 3 credits of elective courses in music at the 400level or above, exclusive of additional credits in MUS 896. - d.
+Present a performance on each of the student's three required secondary instruments.
+Each of the three performances must be acceptable to a committee of faculty in the area of woodwind instruments - e.
+Perform a recital on the student's primary instrument under the guidance of the student's applied music instructor and approved by a committee from the woodwind area in a prerecital hearing.
+A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree recording. - f.
 Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the woodwind area, and a faculty member from either the music theory or musicology area.